oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

 }
 ```

 However, I simplified a bit here.
-The original implementation did not in fact return simple quiz items in the case of a Quiz.
-Whenever the Quiz retrieved a quiz item from a QuizGroup, it would add some information.
+The original implementation did not in fact return simple quiz items in the case of a `Quiz`.
+Whenever the `Quiz` retrieved a quiz item from a `QuizGroup`, it would add some information.
 Specifically it would generate some "wrong choices" for the question and return that to the user to allow a multiple-choice presentation of the quiz item.
-So the QuizItem would be wrapped in a QuizItemViewWithChoices object.
+So the `QuizItem` would be wrapped in a `QuizItemViewWithChoices` object.
 The signature had to be:

 ```scala
 def produceQuizItem(quiz: Quiz): Option[QuizItemViewWithChoices]} = …